Howard Ashman: Career

-It was while working on The Little Mermaid that Ashman was diagnosed with early symptoms of AIDS.
-He kept his illness private from his colleagues, and continued to work.

-Ashman became a driving force during the early years of the "Disney Renaissance".
-He would hold story meetings and said the animation and musical styles were made for each other, which is why Disney needed to continue making musical movies.
-Ashman also made strong choices in casting actors with strong musical theater and acting backgrounds.

-The Little Mermaid was released in November 1989 and was an enormous success.
-Ashman and Menken received two nominations at the Golden Globe Awards and three nominations at the Academy Awards, including two Best Original Song nominations for "Kiss the Girl" and "Under The Sea."
-Ashman and Menken won for the latter.

 In 1988, while working on The Little Mermaid, Ashman pitched the idea of an animated musical adaptation of Aladdin to Disney.
 After he wrote a film treatment and a group of songs with partner Alan Menken, Linda Woolverton, who would also work on Beauty and the Beast, contributed a screenplay.
-After directors John Musker and Ron Clements joined the production, the story underwent many changes, with some elements of the original treatment being dropped.
-Out of the 16 songs written for Aladdin, three of Ashman's songs ended up in the finished film, which was released after his death.
+At the time, this was turned down by Jeffrey Katzenberg who did not like the treatment.
+When production continued after Ashman's death, the story underwent many changes with several elements of the original treatment being dropped.
+Out of all the songs written for Aladdin, three of Ashman's songs ended up in the finished film.

-During the early production of Aladdin, Ashman and Menken were approached to help reinvigorate and save the production of Beauty and the Beast, which was going nowhere as a non-musical.
-Ashman, whose health was beginning to decline, and who wished to focus on Aladdin, reluctantly agreed.
+During the early production of Aladdin, Ashman and Menken were approached to help reinvigorate and save the production of Beauty and the Beast, which was not a musical.
+Ashman, whose health was beginning to decline reluctantly agreed.
 Disney accommodated his illness by shifting much of the production process to New York.
-He completed lyrical work on Beauty and the Beast before his death in March 1991.
+He completed the lyrics.
 The film was released mere months after his death and is dedicated to him.
 In May 2020, Beauty and the Beast co-director Kirk Wise said, "If you had to point to one person responsible for the 'Disney Renaissance', I would say it was Howard."

-In March 1992, a little over a year after Ashman's death, he and Alan Menken won the Oscar for Best Original Song for Beauty and the Beast, the theme song from the film of the same name.
+In March 1992, a little over a year following Ashman's death, he and Alan Menken won the Oscar for Best Original Song for "Beauty and the Beast", the theme song from the film of the same name.
+In March 1993, Ashman and Menken received another Best Original Score nomination at the Oscars for the song "Friend Like Me", ultimately losing to "A Whole New World", which Menken cowrote with Tim Rice after Ashman's death.
+Both songs were from Aladdin.
 Along with Menken, Ashman was the co-recipient of two Grammy Awards, two Golden Globe Awards, and two Academy Awards.